 INESAN understands evaluation as a process of systematic collection, processing and information sorting, whose the target of which is rational determination and objective value measurement.
 We achieve evaluation by way of controlled Merit and Worth research of the evaluation evaluated object.
 Evaluation can help improve the quality and increase the effectiveness of performed programs or projects and of performance optimization, in addition to securing valid and useful feedback.

-The subject of evaluation of project documents is to determine whether a particular offer is feasible and whether there are objective and empirically verifiable assumptions to ensure that the project plan has led the implementation to meet its goals.
+Evaluation of Project Documents The subject of evaluation of project documents is to determine whether a particular offer is feasible and whether there are objective and empirically verifiable assumptions to ensure that the project plan has led the implementation to meet its goals.

-Intervention programs are understood to be measures introduced by public and private organizations to stimulate desirable forms of behavior of specific target groups.
+Evaluation of Intervention Programs and Public Policies Intervention programs are understood to be measures introduced by public and private organizations to stimulate desirable forms of behavior of specific target groups.

-Evaluation of communication and promotional activities verifies the public awareness or specific target groups of the existence of the communication and promotional activities.
+Evaluation of Communication Activities Evaluation of communication and promotional activities verifies the public awareness or specific target groups of the existence of the communication and promotional activities.

-Evaluation of educational activities focuses on the analysis of conferences and the evaluation of specific activities in the field of continuing education and professional development such as training courses, trainings and seminars.
+Evaluation of Educational Activities Evaluation of educational activities focuses on the analysis of conferences and the evaluation of specific activities in the field of continuing education and professional development such as training courses, trainings and seminars.

-Meta-evaluation is simply an evaluation has been carried out evaluation survey.
+The evaluation has been carried out evaluations (meta-evaluation) Meta-evaluation is simply an evaluation has been carried out evaluation survey.
 It focuses on the systematic analysis of the factual basis for the primary (assessed) evaluation of the suitability of methods and techniques and how to perform a primary evaluation in the context of applicable professional standards.